 Campus View plans for four to five supervisors to be on duty during our recess and lunch play breaks.
 Grade 5 student monitors help out by being in Kindergarten to Grade 4 classes while children eat their lunches.
-Adult supervisors also assist directly when students are eating lunch each day.
-Supervision is provided on the front playground for 15 minutes immediately before and after school.
+Adult supervisors also assist directly and are always close by in hallways when students are eating lunch each day.
+Supervision is provided on the primary and intermediate playgrounds for 15 minutes immediately before and after school.